jnsya/code-diary/postgres/hypopg.md

         Index Cond: (courier_company_id = 476)
 ```

-If you're new to query plans, the information can be overwhelming, but here are the key pieces of information for our purposes:
+If you're new to query plans, the information can be overwhelming, but here's what's important for our purposes:
 - The overall "cost" of the plan is 29424.47.
 - We already have a relevant index (`index_shipments_on_courier_company_id`), and the query plan begins by querying this index.
 - Next, the plan returns to the database heap to check whether a shipment is a quote or not.
 - The cost of using the index to filter by courier company ID (518.38) is relatively small compared to the total cost of the plan.

-So to summarise: we have an index on 1/3rd of the columns needed for the query, but the query remains expensive.
+So to summarise: we have an index on 1 of the 3 of the columns needed for the query, but the query remains expensive.

 Our reading of the query plan gave us an hypothesis: the current index would help more if it contained all the information required by the query.
 If we added is_quote to the index (creating a multi-column index), we could speed up the query.